chyiz/minSMT/README.md

 since the build script will also download benchmarks from their official website, as well as their input files.

-After all is built, you can jump to the "Generate evaluation results" section.
+After all is built, you can jump to the "Generate Evaluation Results" section.

-Compiling minSMT and Benchmarks without Docker
+Build without Docker
 ================
 Alternatively, you may built the project directly.
 The build script are tested under Ubuntu 16.04 and may not work on other Linux distributions.